merative/acd-containers/src/pages/installing/setup-namespace.md

 toc: true
 ---

-Each deployment of ACD operator and its dependent resources need to be scoped to a project for proper isolation.
+Each deployment of the ACD operator and its dependent resources need to be scoped to a project for proper isolation.

 ## Create a project (namespace)